 We mostly validate miscellaneous source files like

-.md files for
+files for whitespace issues.

 If you want to help improve Zulip’s system for linting, here are some considerations.